AmeeraKT/e-commerce-app/README.md

     Since Python is the most commonly used computer language, I believe that Django is a suitable introduction to learning software development as it requires Python.
     The syntax is also straightforward, simple and human-friendly enough to understand just like Python as a language.
+    Django already creates a base template that's simple too so that users who are new to software development are able to familiarize themselves with it quicker.